gisaia/arlas_cli/docs/docs/indices.md

 ```
 ### Ingest data

-For indexing data, you'll need to provide one or several NDJSON (New line delimiter JSON) file(s).
+To index data, you'll need to provide one or several NDJSON (New line delimiter JSON) file(s).
 Indexing uses bulks for optimal performances.

 Example: